brasofilo/All-My-Stack-Posts/README.md

 Credits
 ===========

-This class is built and maintained by [Rodolfo Buaiz](http://brasofilo.com "brasofilo").
+This plugin is built and maintained by [Rodolfo Buaiz](http://brasofilo.com), aka brasofilo.

 License
 ===========